 On my opinion it is better to blend it with Öküzgözü or drink it when it’s aged.
 It is often rough at a young age.

-Aromas : Dark chocolate, Leather, Spices (Clove, Pepper, Liquorice), Eucalyptus, Fig, Pine forest, Red fruits (Cherry, Strawberry, Raspberry, Sweet cherry, Blackberry), Dried fruits, Tobacco, Thyme.
+Aromas : Dark chocolate, Leather, Spires (Clove, Pepper, Liquorice), Eucalyptus, Fig, Pine forest, Red fruits (Cherry, Strawberry, Raspberry, Sweet cherry, Blackberry), Dried fruits, Tobacco, Thyme.